flatcar-archive/flatcar-docs/os/booting-on-eucalyptus.md

 core@10-0-0-3 ~ $
 ```

-## Using Flatcar Linux
+## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://docs.flatcar-linux.org).